 -

 Try to sleep at least 8 hours every night.
 This may be more sleep than you needed before you started radiation therapy.
-You may also find it helpful to:
+You may find it helpful to:

 Follow-up appointments